 - Use a multimeter to test faulty circuit voltage

 To test a circuit, switch the multimeter dial from ohms to DC voltage.
 You’ll want to turn your key to the on position for this test, but don’t start your car.
 Also make sure your battery is at 12 volts before doing this test.
 If it’s not at 12 volts, make sure you charge it first.
-Our mechanic walks you through how to do this test beginning at 7:00, which should help you find potential wire breaks that need to be addressed.
+Our mechanic walks you through how to do this test beginning at 7:00.
+This should help you find potential wire breaks that need fixing.